Chapter 18

 Ugy vetem bele az and cast them in

 George was acquainted with an osteopath, Joe Markine, who attended the Unitarian church and taught physiology part-time at KCU.
 Markine was working with a team at the University of Kansas Medical Center, experimenting with Parkinson’s treatment using ultrasonic waves.
-One day over lunch George mentioned his father’s case, and Joe Markine said he could arrange for him to be examined by the ultrasonic team’s principal physician and so get a second opinion, at least.
+One day over lunch George mentioned his father’s case, and Joe Markine said he could arrange for Joseph to be examined by the ultrasonic team’s principal physician and so get a second opinion.

 So there still was hope, and cause for somewhat renewed optimism.
-Joseph did live, after all, in the rational and enlightened world of reality; the world where modern technology would find cures for all diseases; the world where science held all the promise to solve all the problems.
-Jedes warum hatte zein darum: every question did have its answer.
+Joseph still lived in the rational and enlightened world of reality, where modern technology could find cures for all diseases; the world where science held all the promise to solve all the problems.
+Jedes Warum hat seinen Darum: every Why did have a Wherefore.

-The elder Ehrlichs went on to Los Angeles and got an apartment in Hawthorne, choosing this community because the Ruhigs lived there.
+The elder Ehrlichs went on to Los Angeles and got an apartment at 577 N. Grevillea in Hawthorne, choosing this community because the Ruhigs lived there.
 In due course Joseph underwent the first half of the ultrasonic surgery; two operations were necessary when both sides were afflicted.
 After it was over he took a look at his hand, found it still palsied, and shrugged a little.

 On Sherry’s fourteenth birthday in June, she and Martha and Nick went to visit Joseph in the hospital.
-Sherry would recall that he did not look like himself; he had a vacant expression, unfocused on what was going on around him, and he did not have much to say.
+Sherry would recall that he did not look like himself; he had a vacant expression, unfocused on what was going on around him, and did not have much to say.
 Nor was he eating, so Martha “in her best schoolmarm voice” told him that he had to eat, and fed him.
-He was taken back to the Hawthorne apartment, still in an invalid condition; and he died there on July 6, 1963.
-The funeral took place at Hillside Memorial Park in Los Angeles on a bright sunny summer day.
+He was taken back to the Hawthorne apartment, still in an invalid condition, and died there on July 6, 1963.
+The funeral took place at Hillside Memorial Park in Culver City on a bright sunny summer day.
 Mathilda and Martha were devastated by it all, but to Sherry it did not sink in—it didn’t seem real.

 He would not have viewed his fortitude in adapting to life as an accomplishment, because he had not been able to achieve the goals he had set for himself.
 First and foremost he had wanted to be a teacher, and to a lesser extent a musician and an artist; Fate (as he saw it) had frustrated him in all these pursuits when he was a young man.

-To the end of his life Joseph wanted to go back to Budapest, if only to see the school he had taught at, to see if it was still there.
+To the end of his life Joseph wanted to go back to Budapest, if only to see the school he’d taught at, to see if it was still there.
 Otherwise he stopped dreaming of what he could have done.
 Instead he dreamed for his children, hoping they would want to achieve what he had not, and be able to achieve it with his and Mathilda’s encouragement and support.
-And the dreams came true—if not in the most straightforward manner—and this gave Joseph that great and deep satisfaction which is born of fulfillment.
+And the dreams had come true—if not in the most straightforward manner—and this gave Joseph that great and deep satisfaction which is born of fulfillment.

-At the end of the Spring 1963 semester, Martha and George had between them been teaching for twenty-five years.
-Martha had just received a Life Diploma from the California State Board of Education, allowing her to teach for as long as she lived; George’s hopes for his own academic future were renewed as KCU merged with Missouri and became the new University of Missouri at Kansas City.
+At the end of the Spring 1963 semester, Martha and George between them had been teaching for twenty-five years.
+Martha had just received a Life Diploma from the California State Board of Education, allowing her to teach for as long as she lived; George’s hopes for his own academic future were refreshed as KCU merged with the University of Missouri and became the new University of Missouri at Kansas City (UMKC).
 Twenty years after Joseph’s death, both his children would still be teaching.

 “The fatalist in Joseph would mean he would shrug his shoulders, not give in but reconcile himself to the fact that he had once again to cope with adversity, this time without any hope of winning,” George was to write.
 “But he had seen more than Canaan from the hill; he had actually enjoyed, if briefly, the milk and honey of the promised land.
 He saw his children successful in his eyes.
 Therefore, I think he died relatively content.”

-In June 1962 Martha had received a certificate noting her fifteen years as a schoolteacher, and she had sent it to Joseph for Father’s Day with a note:
+In June 1962 Martha received a certificate noting her fifteen years as a schoolteacher, and sent it to Joseph for Father’s Day with a note:

 Dearest Dad: During observation of Public Schools Week this year, I was awarded a certificate which rightfully belongs to you.
 Since my name is on it and can’t be removed, we’ll have to share it, just as we’ve shared so many things during the past forty-plus years.
 This then is my own “Certificate of Appreciation” to you for all the love, sacrifices, and wonderful philosophy of life given so generously and unfailingly when I deserved it, and also when I didn’t.